 The Lovell Health House is internationally recognized as one of the most significant examples of Modernist architecture.

-For the Lovell House, Richard Neutra adopted a technology used to build skyscrapers that he learnt in New York and Chicago; this was the first American house built using this method.

-The site of the Lovell House was so impervious that Neutra had to invent a completely new building process.
+For the Lovell House, Richard Neutra chose a technique used to build skyscrapers learnt in New York and Chicago; this would have been the first American house built using this method.
+But, the site was so impervious that Neutra had to adapt the building process creating a completely new one.

-Attached to a steel grid, Neutra placed metal floors and floating decks, the terraces were also partially hanging by the decks.
-This revolutionary system allowed him to finish the framing in 40 working hours.
-The foundation also supported the pool in a steel and concrete cradle that reduced the number of labor-intensive footings needed.
+Attached to a steel grid, Neutra placed metal floors and floating decks, the terraces are also partially hanging by the decks.
+This revolutionary system allowed him to complete the framing in 40 working hours.
+The foundation also support the pool in a steel and concrete cradle that reduces the number of labor-intensive footings needed.

-The Lovells firmly complained about Neutra’s decision to locate the bedroom facing southwest (more exposed to the sun but with a better view), That they considered too warm, and the connection between the private rooms, in their opinion, awkward.
+The Lovells are remembered as mid-century architecture patrons, but they were firmly against some structural choices adopted in this project as Neutra’s decision to locate the bedroom facing southwest (more exposed to the sun but with a better view), which they considered too warm, and the connection between the private rooms, in their opinion, awkward.